Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_consultation/contract-agreement.md

-If our Mercenary determines that they're an adequate fit for your project, a second consultation will be scheduled to discuss the specific details of the work to be performed.
+If our Mercenary determines that they're an adequate fit for your project, a second consultation may be scheduled to discuss the specific details of the work to be performed.

 During this meeting your Mercenary will; address any remaining questions,